polkadot-fellows/RFCs/text/0031-corejam.md

 The present proposal brings soundness to this situation by limiting the amount of data which can arrive on the Relay-chain from each Work Item, and by extension from each Work Package.
 The specific limit proposed is 4KB per Work Item, which if we assume an average of two Work Items per Package and 250 cores, comes to a manageable 2MB and leaves plenty of headroom.

 However, this does mean that pre-existing usage of UMP and HRMP are impossible.
-In any case, UMP is removed entirely from the Work Class API.
+In any case, UMP is removed entirely from the Service API.

-To make up for this change, all non-"kernel" Relay-chain functionality will exist within Work Classes (parachains under CoreChains, or possibly even actors under CorePlay).
+To make up for this change, all non-"kernel" Relay-chain functionality will exist within Servicees (parachains under CoreChains, or possibly even actors under CorePlay).
 This includes staking and governance functionality.
 The development and deployment of XCMP avoids the need to place any datagrams on the Relay-chain which are not themselves meant for interpretation by it.
-APIs are provided for the few operations remaining which the Relay-chain must provide (validator updates, code updates and core assignments) but may only be used by Work Classes holding the appropriate privileges.
+APIs are provided for the few operations remaining which the Relay-chain must provide (validator updates, code updates and core assignments) but may only be used by Servicees holding the appropriate privileges.
 Thus taken together, neither HRMP, UMP or DMP will exist.

-An initial and hybrid deployment of CoreJam could see the Work Output size limits temporarily increased for the Parachains Work Class to ensure existing use-cases do not suffer, but with a published schedule on reducing these to the eventual 4KB limits.
+An initial and hybrid deployment of CoreJam could see the Work Output size limits temporarily increased for the Parachains Service to ensure existing use-cases do not suffer, but with a published schedule on reducing these to the eventual 4KB limits.
 This would imply the need for graceful handling by the RcBA should the aggregated Work Outputs be too large.

 ### Notes on Implementation Order